 The outfalls are concentrated along the Ship Canal, the Duwamish River, and the Lake Union shoreline.
 Some are in residential neighborhoods.
 Some are near parks where children play.
 Some discharge within sight of restaurants and marinas.

 The data is public.
 The locations are published by Seattle Public Utilities.
-But nobody has put it all in one place and said: this is what your $62.31 a month buys you.
+But nobody has put it all in one place and said: this is what the highest drainage rates in the Pacific Northwest are buying you.

 If Seattle falls out of compliance, the consequences are real.
 WIFIA loans carry federal default provisions.
 A default finding would give the EPA grounds to assert effective control over the infrastructure projects themselves.
 Burnham Civic is building the case file to support that intervention if the city's performance warrants it.

 The objective is straightforward: these projects can be delivered at a fraction of their current cost.
 Chicago built a comparable tunnel for $28 million per mile.
 Seattle is paying $263 million.
-Green infrastructure alternatives, including the Thornton Creek watershed restoration and the Barton CSO rain gardens in West Seattle, have proven effective at lower cost and with broader community benefit.
-Under federal oversight, the city would be compelled to pursue them.
+Green infrastructure has proven effective at lower cost and with broader community benefit.
+Under federal oversight, the city would be compelled to pursue it.

 Want to support this operation, contribute expertise, or join as a member?
 Tell us who you are and how you want to help.